wokwi/wokwi-docs/docs/guides/diagram-editor.md

 ### Adding a part

-To add a new part, click on the blue "+" button at the top of the diagram editor.
+To add a new part, click on the blue "+" button at the top of the diagram editor (or press "A" while the diagram is in focus).

 You'll see a menu with a list of parts you can add.
 Choose a part to add it.
 The part will be added at position (0, 0), and then you can drag it to the desired position.